rehrlich/roary_analysis/README.md

 is next smallest cutoff <= freqnecy < cutoff.
 For the case of the lowest cutoff, the lower number is 0.
 For the case of 1.0, the upper range is <= to include 100%.

+# plot_rtab.py
+This program takes as input a folder with output from roary, an output directory that has the results from simulate_pan_genome.py and a nickname for the outputs.
+This makes two plots, one from the roary Rtab data and one from the simulated gene frequency data.